seanmerron/Retirement-Roadmap/README.md

 -  Shop around for home owners insurance.
 Companies will try to raise your premium after 1 year and it's too easy to not notice it when included in your mortgage.
 -  Consider a refinance of your home if you can save at least 1% while reducing or keeping the same loan length.
 -  Are you in a house that's bigger than what you need?
 Planning for what you think you may need usually results in lost money.
 Don't solve problems that don't exist yet.
 Consider downsizing to save time and money wasted.
+-    The average American family spends one-third of its budget on housing, which is more than they spend on food, clothing, and entertainment combined.
+The single best thing a person can do to keep costs down is to reduce how much they spend on housing.
 -    You'll find many (not all) people in more expensive neighborhoods are strapped, fake and stuck trying to keep up with the Joneses.
 Being in the mid-lower tier neighborhoods can be a humbling experience full of neighborly people.
 -    Consider renting vs. owning a home.
 The lost interest, insurance, taxes and maintenance costs of a home can get close enough to lost rent in my opinion for renting to make sense.
 Homeowners know there's always a new project and reducing complications can free up time/money.
 However, a mortgage can be a great form of forced savings for those who have a hard time budgeting.
 I think the comparison ultimately comes down to intangible benefits vs. financial reasons.
 Passive investments paying for rent is the same to me as paying off a house.
 Also, you don't want to buy unless you'll be in the house for at least 5 years.
 -  Be more conscious of devices and lights you leave on in the house.
 Unplug devices you rarely use that still draw power when they are off.